jonaslykkegaard9-ops/coope/README.md

 A container for collections of specific types.
 Before we dive into the implementation, let me show an unittest of it:
 <img width="740" height="355" alt="image" src="https://github.com/user-attachments/assets/a29f7ae7-c8df-46ed-a100-73fe30f59be1" />
-We can create an array using array_of( <array of type> ) then we get a struct containing a pointer to the constructing input on the heap, the count of elements there, and an enum representing the containing type.
+We can create an array using array_of( <array of type> ) we get back a struct containing a pointer to the input on the heap, the count of elements, an enum representing the contained type and the size of the type.

 <img width="282" height="25" alt="image" src="https://github.com/user-attachments/assets/3f2fb564-f6cb-4975-8238-891ce348e82e" />
 <img width="821" height="166" alt="image" src="https://github.com/user-attachments/assets/b5654b87-aea4-445d-850c-6d95297d90c5" />
 Notice that the append function is just 0x0, thats okay- we are not supposed to be able to call it directly anyway.
-As C do not have the thiscall calling convention enabling automatic passing of the object we call a method on to the function we have to compesate.
+As C do not have the thiscall calling convention enabling automatic passing of the object we call a method on we have to compesate.

-We do this by calling the this function on the array we want to append to first:
+We do this by calling the this function on the array we want to call a function on:
 <img width="673" height="32" alt="image" src="https://github.com/user-attachments/assets/79024b52-d159-40a5-8a87-b6b880d83cae" />

 The unittest will repeat the append operation with an array of ints also- to test that the correct append function is used as char is a special case- we want to overwrite the terminating null character when we append.